CollaborativeRoboticsLab/capabilities2/capabilities2_server/readme.md

 # Capabilities2 Server

-This is the capabilities2 server.
-It allows interaction with the capabilities2 API.
-It is a reimplementation of the capabilities package using CPP.
-The CPP implementation is resource efficient.
-Secondly, this package extends the capabilities package features.
-Extensions include:
+Capabilities2 server allows interaction with the capabilities2 API.
+It is a reimplementation of the capabilities package using C++ (original capabilities package was written in Python 2.7).
+In addition to C++ reimplementation being more resource efficient, this package extends the capabilities package features in following ways,

-1. Database support for storing capabilities
+1. Database support for storing capabilities.
-2. Capability registration through service calls
+2. Capability registration through service calls.
 3. Abstracted providers through a *runners* API see [capabilities2_runner](../capabilities2_runner/readme.md)

 ## System dependencies